 The Inquiry Committee reviews all the material available and may direct further investigation or determine the outcome.
 If the Committee decides it has sufficient information to determine the outcome they may:

 The process of investigating and reviewing a complaint and coming to a resolution may be lengthy.
 The investigation may be delayed if other bodies are investigating the same or other issues.
 The length of time can depend upon the complexity of the complaint and investigation, and a number of other factors.
 It may take up to 18 months, or longer particularly if it is determined that a citation is to be issued for a discipline hearing.
+This timeline may be shortened to approximately 6-8 months if the Registrar disposes of the complaint under section 26(2) of the Social Workers Act.

 Information about complaints being reviewed by the Inquiry Committee is confidential and protected by law.
 However, the social worker is entitled to know the allegations made against them and may receive other information provided by the complainant.
 The social worker will receive a copy of the letter of complaint if a citation for a hearing is issued.
 If a resolution agreement is reached with the social worker, the College must provide a summary of that agreement to the complainant.